jishllg/AlgorithmPractice/README.md

 * [Questions](#Questions)

 # convolution.py
-This program uses matrix algebra to apply transformations to a given image, and gave me a chance to start using TensorFlow for convolution.
+This program uses matrix algebra to apply transformations to a given image, while building some of the functionality of TensorFlow from scratch.
 I used [this](https://beckernick.github.io/convolutions/) tutorial.

 # logtistic_regression.py
 This is a logistic regression program built from scratch.
 This was a great opportunity to brush up on my Calc III and Linear Algebra.
 I used [this](https://beckernick.github.io/logistic-regression-from-scratch/) tutorial.

 # Installation
-To run these programs, you'll need the following packages in your Python 3.5–3.8 enviornment:<br>`numpy matplotlib Pillow scipy scikit-image requests future tensorflow`
+To run these programs, you'll need the following packages in your Python 3.5–3.8 enviornment:<br>`numpy matplotlib sklearn Pillow scipy scikit-image requests future tensorflow`

 # Questions
 If you have any questions regarding this sofware, contact me through